 - Visit discussion groups on: Canadian politics, (with several highly libertarian posters), or International Libertarian issues.

-- Karen Selick was a founding member of the Ontario Libertarain Party and is Litigation Director for the Canadian Constitution Foundation, "freedom's defence team".
+- Karen Selick was a founding member of the Ontario Libertarian Party and is Litigation Director for the Canadian Constitution Foundation, "freedom's defence team".
 Her web site contains the full text of most of her past columns and articles, as well as transcripts of several speeches and presentations.

 - The Institute for Liberal Studies is a non-partisan, non-profit organization dedicated to promoting discussions of economics, philosophy, history and public policy in Canada.
 It runs the Liberty Summer Seminar weekend 70 Km north-east of Toronto, and seminars at various Ontario universities.